rwilcox/my-learnings-docs/learning_azure.md

 # Compute

 availiability sets:
-  * update domain: machines that can be rebooted at same time (I guess batch 1/2 or 1/3rd of your machines in a cluster in an update domain so you only lose half at a time to reboots??)
+  * update domain: machines that can be rebooted at same time (I guess batch 1/2 or 1/3rd of your machines in a cluster in an update domain so you only lose half at a time to reboots??).
   * fault domain: grouped by common hardware (power source, network switch).
 By default split across up to 3 fault domains.
+  * items in here should perform the same function

+Azure compute only supports 64bit OSes

+VMs have at least two disks: OS disk and temp disk (temp disk survives reboots BUT moving the VM around will NOT.
+NOT for storage of stuff)

+(then you need a data disk)

+You can use the Template (or Export Template) thing on the sidebar to get the BISON for the resources created when you ie create a VM via click-ops
+(the navigator thing with resources feels like a function popup/mini map

+Neat you can clickops have the VM run a script without leaving the Azure Portal

+## VMs

+Patch Orchestration / Update options:
+  * let OS on the VM do it
+  * Azure Orchestrated patching (patches across availibility sets)
+  * Manual updates

-## booting up a VM (ie from the CLI)
+### booting up a VM (ie from the CLI)

   `--settings` lets you specify a file URL to download and `--protected-settings` lets you specify a command to execute

+### Scale Sets

+orchestration mode:
+  * flexible: you manually create VM
+  * uniform: Azure generates instances based on the model

+Can do:
+  * auto scale based rules ??
+(CPU)
+  * metrics based rules (App Insights)
+  * schedule rules (ie time/date)

 ## Azure App Service